 In 2018, Anne decided to explore clinical trials as a treatment option for her chronic GVHD.
 Anne had her eye on a specific trial that she had heard about from a friend, one that would treat GVHD specifically.

 “The thing that struck me when I was looking at the drug was that it was meant for GVHD.
 I've been on a lot of different drugs, but they were meant for other things, like treating breast cancer and GVHD.
 This one was primarily for GVHD, so I knew I wanted it.
 Unfortunately, I didn’t meet one of the qualifications and was unable to join.
-Then, a member of the Jason Carter Clinical Trials Program team (JCCTP) notified me - I'm so thankful for that.
+Then, a member of the Clinical Trials Search & Support team (CTSS) notified me - I'm so thankful for that.
 The trials don't notify you.
-The JCCTP team was astute enough to realize that the clinical trial guidelines had changed, and I fell within the trial qualifications.
+The CTSS team was astute enough to realize that the clinical trial guidelines had changed, and I fell within the trial qualifications.
 I was finally able to join.”

 Anne continues to fight the battle against GVHD, attending regular checkups as part of her follow-up care and trial treatment.
 She shared one piece of advice for newly diagnosed patients: “Hang in there, it’ll get better.
 You feel like you’re not going to make it when you first get diagnosed, but just hang in there and be specific about what you need.
 People want to help, let them know how.
 There is a wealth of caring people out there who want to help.
 I never realized, until I was sick, just how many kind people there are.”